Marianne Aulie: Performance Art and Controversy

 Channeling the "Summer of Love" spirit of the 1960s, Aulie has always embraced nudity and physical symbolism in her artwork.
 A career performance artist, she's promoted her work by swimming naked out to sea with her paintings, splashing her work with champagne as part of the process, and burning her paintings.

-In 2007 Aulie caused a national stir when she took out a massive ad in the Norwegian publication Aftenposen's cultural section that consisted entirely of a photograph of her bare buttocks.
+In 2007, Aulie caused a national stir when she took out a massive ad in the Norwegian publication Aftenposen's cultural section that consisted entirely of a photograph of her bare buttocks.
 The ad, four full columns in length and carefully crafted to get the attention of the artistic authority, also had the words, "Dear Minister of Culture, we will meet under a full moon."
 After the editors of the paper realized what had happened, they rushed to stop it.
 Aftenposen editor Ola Bernhus defended the paper saying, "We simply think that her buttocks over four columns of the cultural section's first page were more than we should allow, even though we have allowed the same body part in smaller a format earlier.
-Now the limit [has been] reached.”
+Now the limit [has been] reached."
 Aulie believed the ad being cut short was simply yet another example of an artist being censored.

-These guerilla-like marketing tactics were but one way Aulie and Galleri Sand engaged with the art industry as well as established awareness for the work they were doing.
-Aulie was one of the first artists in Norway to successfully use this type of marketing strategy, drawing both criticism and praise at every turn.
+In March 2007 during a radio broadcast on NRK P3, Aulie accused artist Morten Abel and director Marius Holst of attempting to drug and rape her during a party in the mid 1990s.
+Aulie and the interviewer Mina Hadjian were later criticized for the broadcast, while Abel and Holst denied the allegation through their lawyers.